wheatstalk/cdk-intrinsic-validator/API.md

 ### FargateValidationFactory <a name="@wheatstalk/cdk-intrinsic-validator.FargateValidationFactory"></a>

-Creates a convenient factory for Fargate-based validations.
+A convenience tool for creating Fargate-based validations.

-The given props
-applied as defaults for all produced Fargate validations.

 #### Initializer <a name="@wheatstalk/cdk-intrinsic-validator.FargateValidationFactory.Initializer"></a>